-1053 Certifying that a candidate document signature profile meets certain document signature profile requirements will 1054 necessarily involve some subjectivity, since document signature profile requirements cannot be expressed 1055 algebraically, in the manner of XML Schemas.
-Therefore, it will be up to the TC to assess whether the proposed 1056 profile's description is adequate to the requirements before approving the profile specification as a Committee Draft 1057 through the OASIS standards approval process.
+Certifying that a candidate document signature profile meets certain document signature profile requirements will necessarily involve some subjectivity, since document signature profile requirements cannot be expressed algebraically, in the manner of XML Schemas.
+Therefore, it will be up to the TC to assess whether the proposed profile's description is adequate to the requirements before approving the profile specification as a Committee Draft through the OASIS standards approval process.

 From time to time, it may be necessary to revise or update a document signature profile to bring it into compliance with changes in authentication and encryption protocols, or to support additional non-functional requirements.
 Any revision(s) to previously approved document signature profiles will be considered a new document signature profile and MUST meet the requirements of a new document signature profile, including sponsorship by a voting member of the ECF TC and review and approval by the ECF TC.
-There will be no guarantees that future versions of document signature profiles will be backwardly compatible with the current version.
+There will be no guarantees that future versions of document signature profiles with the current version.